MayankDevil/ProCoders/README.md

 **SCREEN** { 1200PX | 992PX | 785PX | 556PX }

-## INFOMATION
+## Information

-_this is self learning website that my first aproch to learn bootstrap not make tutorial website. it not claim to any course._
+__" This website is meticulously crafted for educational purpose, aiming to facilitate learning and skill enchcement.
+It is crucial to underastand that while every effort has been mode to ensure accuracy and quality, we cannot guarantee the absence of errors or omissions.
+We do not provide certification services, nor do we impose any fees for access "__